-Adam is a PhD student at the University of Oxford, supervised by Professors Michael Biggs and Robin Harding.
+Adam Brodie is a PhD student at the University of Oxford, supervised by Professors Michael Biggs and Robin Harding.
 Prior to Oxford he completed a BA in History & War Studies, and an MA in Terrorism Studies, at King’s College London, obtaining two first class honours degrees.
-His current research straddles the divide between Politics and Sociology, by investigating the causes of collective action and extra-parliamentary politics in post-Troubles Northern Ireland, and the efficacy of peacebuilding initiatives carried out beyond the state.
+His current research straddles the divide between Politics and Sociology, by investigating the causes of collective action and extra-parliamentary politics in post-Troubles Northern Ireland, and the efficacy of peace-building initiatives carried out beyond the state.

-Erica's research examines how war and disease intersect with state formation and state power, particularly in colonial contexts.
+Dr Erica Charters is Associate Professor of Global History and the History of Medicine at The University of Oxford.
+Her research examines how war and disease intersect with state formation and state power, particularly in colonial contexts.
 Her monograph Disease, War, and the Imperial State: The Welfare of British Armed Forces during the Seven Years War (Chicago, 2014) traces how responses to disease shaped military strategy, medical theory, and the nature of British imperial authority.
 The American Association for the History of Medicine awarded this the George Rosen Prize for 2016, and the Society for Army Historical Research awarded this Best First Book for 2014.
 Her published work on this topic also includes 'The Caring Fiscal-Military State during the Seven Years War, 1756-1763', Historical Journal (2009).

-Jelke is Reader Gender and Development at the Department of International Development, King’s College London, and runs the Gender Studies Network at King’s.
+Dr Jelke Boesten is Reader Gender and Development at the Department of International Development, King’s College London, and runs the Gender Studies Network at King’s.
 She is the author of Intersecting Inequalities: Women and Social Policy in Peru (2010) and of Sexual Violence in War and Peace.
 Gender and Post-conflict Justice in Peru (2014) and many other papers and chapter which can be found at www.jelkeboesten.com.Currently, she works on themes related to transformative gender justice and memory.

-Edward Miller is Associate Professor of History at Dartmouth College.
+Professor Edward Miller is Associate Professor of History at Dartmouth College.
 He is a specialist on the Vietnam War and Modern Vietnamese history with particular interest in the international and transnational dimensions of the war.
 Prof. Miller is the author of Misalliance: Ngo Dinh Diem, the United States, and the Fate of South Vietnam (Harvard, 2013) and many articles and book chapters.
 He is currently working on a transnational history of counterinsurgency in the Mekong Delta.

-Karl Hack is Professor of History at the Open University, and an expert on the British empire, on insurgency and counterinsurgency, and on conflict and memory, especially with reference to Malaysia and Singapore.’
+Professor Karl Hack is Professor of History at the Open University, and an expert on the British empire, on insurgency and counterinsurgency, and on conflict and memory, especially with reference to Malaysia and Singapore.’

 Dr Edward Burke is an Assistant Professor in International Relations at the University of Nottingham specialising in the study of insurgency, terrorism and political violence.
 Prior to joining the University of Nottingham in September 2017 he was a Lecturer in Strategic Studies at the University of Portsmouth attached to the Royal Air Force College.
 His most recent book is An Army of Tribes: British Army Cohesion, Deviancy and Murder in Northern Ireland (Liverpool: Liverpool University Press, 2018).

-Roel Frakking’s thesis, ‘“Collaboration is a Very Delicate Concept”: Alliance-formation and the Wars of Independence in Indonesia and Malaysia, 1945-1957’ (European University Institute, Florence, Italy) is a case study in the interface of late European empires and colonized societies.
+Dr Roel Frakking is a postdoctoral research at KITLV and project coordinator of the Regional Studies group https://www.ind45-50.org/en.
+His thesis, ‘“Collaboration is a Very Delicate Concept”: Alliance-formation and the Wars of Independence in Indonesia and Malaysia, 1945-1957’ (European University Institute, Florence, Italy) is a case study in the interface of late European empires and colonized societies.
 Specifically, it investigates how the Dutch and British empires tried to recruit local forces in Indonesia and Malaysia respectively to protect their economic assets, and how local communities and power brokers negotiated decolonization to their own ends.
-Frakking’s research takes empires as a single analytical unit; as spaces of multi-directional causes and effects.
 His most recent publication (International History Review, 2016) analyses how during the war for Indonesian independence (1945-49) the Sundanese of West Java pursued an alternative path to independence and how they, in the process, clashed with both the Dutch colonial authorities and their opponents in the Republik Indonesia.